-The tumor is less than 16 millimeters in diameter and from 2 to 10 millimeters thick.
+The tumor is 5 to 16 millimeters in diameter at its largest and from 1 to 3 millimeters thick.

-The tumor is at least 16 millimeters in diameter or more than 10 millimeters thick.
+The tumor is 16 millimeters or smaller in diameter and from 3.1 to 8 millimeters thick.

 There are three ways that cancer spreads in the body.